ICodeDiffusion/SDAtom-WebUi-us-Plus/README.md

 Audio Notifications work, it also has it's own as well.
 So you can have notification mp3 alongside SD-ATOM's notification.

-# Why New Forge and some UI elements won't work for now.
+# Why New Forge and some UI elements won't work.
 Ok so when I add the settings to be carried over to this extension they have a name to each one, however some settings are auto generated a name upon installation and are given a component id instead of a name.

 New Forge UI for Checkpoint selection has the same thing "component-1370", but reForge & old forge have something like this instead "setting_sd_model_checkpoint".